Priscilla Dunn

-Priscilla Dunn (born October 8, 1943) is an American politician who is currently a Democratic Alabama State Senator.
-Dunn has served in the Alabama Senate since 2009.
+Priscilla Dunn (October 8, 1943 – September 17, 2024) was an American politician who was a member of the Alabama Senate from 2009 to 2022 as a member of the Democratic Party.

-Personal life

-Dunn is married to her husband, Grover, and has one daughter, Karen.
-She received her Bachelor of Science from Alabama State University and her Master of Arts from the University of Montevallo.

 Legislative career

-From 1998 until 2009 she was a member of the Alabama House of Representatives.
-Dunn has been a member of the Alabama Senate since a special election was called in 2009.
+From 1998 until 2009 Dunn was a member of the Alabama House of Representatives.
+She was a member of the Alabama Senate from when a special election was called in 2009.
 In April 2015 work in the Senate slowed due to a resolution opposing efforts to expand Medicaid.
 In August 2015 a Senate committee which Dunn was a part of put a ban on selling tissue from aborted fetuses.
 Dunn cast the sole vote against the ban.

+Personal life and death

+Dunn was married to her husband, Grover, and had one daughter, Karen.
+She received her Bachelor of Science from Alabama State University and her Master of Arts from the University of Montevallo.
+She died on September 17, 2024, at the age of 80.